Cultivating Connections

 Hear What Social Capital Means to Leaders in the Field

 How can communities more intentionally bring social capital to the forefront in their work to prepare students for college and career?
-On this website, you’ll find a framework for how to more purposefully integrate social capital development into pathways and help students develop the skills, confidence, and agency to leverage existing relationships and build new connections in pursuit of their educational and professional aspirations.
-The framework contains three main phases; this website offers action steps, tools and resources, and examples from the field within each phase.
+While the field is fairly nascent in this work (see The Current State of Social Capital in College and Career Pathways), this site introduces a framework and a set of tools for how to more purposefully integrate social capital development into pathways and help students develop the skills, confidence, and agency to leverage existing relationships and build new connections in pursuit of their educational and professional aspirations.

-Through generous philanthropic support, Education Strategy Group has worked with communities across the U.S. as they’ve incorporated social capital development strategies into their college and career pathways, in areas like work-based learning, college and career advising, and classroom learning.
+Through generous philanthropic support, Education Strategy Group has worked with more than a dozen diverse communities and organizations across the U.S. as they’ve incorporated social capital development strategies into their college and career pathways, in areas like work-based learning, college and career advising, and classroom learning.
 These include:

 - BOSTON, MA